 Call for Proposals [ français ]

-The CRM (Centre de recherches mathématiques) is soliciting applications for scientific activities taking place at the CRM.
+The CRM (Centre de recherches mathématiques) is soliciting applications for scientific activities to take place at the CRM.
 The proposals are

-divided in two categories: the thematic semesters, of a duration of about six months, and the workshops, conferences or schools, whose duration
+divided in three categories: thematic semesters, of a duration of up to six months; workshops, conferences or schools, whose duration

-can vary from a couple of days up to two weeks.
+can vary from a couple of days up to two weeks; and targeted research periods for small groups of researchers lasting one to two weeks.

 Workshop, Schools and Conferences